Last Updated on July 25, 2021 by Rat Race Running

-The goal of this strategy is to ride the ups and downs of the market by spreading the risks over time and hopefully, by the time you withdraw your funds, it gained a significant amount.
+This strategy aims to ride the ups and downs of the market by spreading the risks over time, and hopefully, by the time you withdraw your funds, it gained a significant amount.

 While this is a good start to invest, especially if you have a busy schedule, the bad news is you may be missing out on other opportunities in the stock market.

 When I first discovered the stock market, I was mainly a long-term investor.
 I believed that stock trading is like gambling.

 I stuck to my long-term investment strategy for most of my investing years.
 I just put in money every month and ride the market’s ups and downs.

 I was hoping that one day when I retire, it will have multiplied several folds to sustain my lifestyle, just like the typical Jollibee (JFC) and PLDT (TEL) examples, which multiplied several folds in the past 20 years.

 Long-term investing is also what is often advised.
 Though it is a goal-based approach, there is still added risk to it, which is not often discussed.